What comes after the exit?

 Office hours, where founders in it meet founders who exited.

-Once a month, working founders sit down with members who’ve been there.
-Need a lawyer?
-A tax person?
-A person-to-person sounding board?
-That’s the table — not a path in, just paying it forward.
+Once a month, working founders sit down with members who’ve been there — a person-to-person sounding board.
+Not a path in, just paying it forward.

 Expect